The Etiquette Of The Elevator And The Stasis Lock

 The Sudden Shift Into Silence

-Every elevator asks for the same performance.
-The doors close, the room shrinks to a steel box, and everybody inside begins acting as though their body has ceased to exist.
+Many elevators invite a familiar performance.
+The doors close, the room shrinks to a steel box, and people often reduce eye contact and movement.
 Eyes rise to the floor indicator.
 Hands become suddenly fascinating.
 Breath gets smaller.
-It is one of the few public spaces where we are packed together and expected to behave as if no one is touching the shared air at all.
-I stepped into a lobby lift the other day thinking about exactly that rule.
+I stepped into a lobby lift the other day thinking about that negotiated distance.

 A woman was already inside.